-Interest Rate Risk - Interest rate risk is the risk that changes in interest will adversely affect the fair market value of an investment.
-Through its investment policy the port manages its exposure to fair market value losses arising from increasing interest rates by laddering its investments by maturity, establishing maturity limits for individual investments and maturity limits for its investment portfolio as a whole.
+Interest Rate Risk - Interest rate risk is the risk the port may face should interest rate variances affect the fair value of investments.
+Through the port's investment policy, the port manages its exposure to fair market value losses arising from increasing interest rates by laddering its investments by maturity, establishing maturity limits for individual investments and maturity limits for its investment portfolio as a whole.
 In addition to the extent possible, the port attempts to match its investments with anticipated cash flow requirements.